 - Avoid false reassurance.

-Every nurse must know the signs of suicide risk and how to act quickly.
-By staying alert, asking the right questions, and providing safe care, every registered nurse (RN nurse) can help prevent a tragedy and support patients through crisis.
+Every nurse must know the signs of suicide risk and, more importantly, how to act quickly.
+By staying alert, using clear communication, and following safety protocols, you can protect vulnerable patients and strengthen your NCLEX readiness.